docsforadobe/after-effects-scripting-guide/docs/text/characterrange.md

 If this attribute has a mixed value, it will be read as `undefined`.

+!!! warning
-!> **Warning:** The Text layer can override per-character attribute setting via the All Strokes First or All Fills First setting on the CharPanel.
+    The Text layer can override per-character attribute setting via the All Strokes First or All Fills First setting on the CharPanel.
 <br/>
 The value returned here represents what is applied to the characters, without regard to the possible Text layer override.
 <br/>